microsoft/KC/papers/IDML/README.md

 ```
 pip install -r requirements.txt
 ```
-Note that we conduct our experiments with python3.7, and if you want to use this code with python3.9 and numpy 1.21.0, please upgrade the sentencepiece to 0.1.94.
+The original experiments were conducted with Python 3.7, numpy 1.21.0, and sentencepiece 0.1.94; which now have security vulneralibilities.
+Please try reverting to those versions in case of any problem.

 ## Download datasets

 For convenience, you can download the intent dataset splits from [this repo](https://github.com/tdopierre/ProtAugment/tree/main/data) and put the downloaded data into `data` folder.